Legio XIV Gemina

+History

 Under Caesar

 Legio XIV was first raised by Caesar in Cisalpine Gaul during his raids into, and conquest of, Gaul.
 Their enlistment term was for 16 years, as per the other Republican legions (though Augustus raised that to 20).
 In the first years, the legion frequently was left behind to guard the camp during battles and raids.
 Following its early destruction at Atuatuca (near today's Tongeren, Belgium) during Ambiorix's revolt it was immediately reconstituted.
 For years after the Massacre at Atuatuca carried out by the Eburones under Ambiorix together with Cativolcus they were viewed as an unlucky legion, but its honor had been preserved due to the efforts of their Aquilifer, Lucius Petrosidius.

 Under Germanicus

-This legion fought under General Germanicus Caesar against the Germanic leader Arminius.
+This legion fought under General Germanicus Julius Caesar against the Germanic leader Arminius.
 A decade before this campaign, Arminius succeeded in wiping out three entire legions in the Battle of the Teutoburg Forest, one of the greatest disasters in Roman military history.
 The legion secured a victory for Germanicus, and earned him a triumph from his adopted father and biological uncle, Emperor Tiberius.